Novalis: As romantic poet

 When he died, Novalis had only published Pollen, Faith and Love, Blumen, and Hymns to the Night.
 Most of Novalis's writings, including his novels and philosophical works, were neither completed nor published in his lifetime.
 This problem continues to obscure a full appreciation of his work.
 His unfinished novels Heinrich von Ofterdingen and The Novices at Sais and numerous other poems and fragments were published posthumously by Ludwig Tieck and Friedrich Schlegel.
 However, their publication of Novalis's more philosophical fragments was disorganized and incomplete.
 A systematic and more comprehensive collection of Novalis's fragments from his notebooks was not available until the twentieth century.

 During the nineteenth century, Novalis was primarily seen as a passionate love-struck poet who mourned the death of his beloved and yearned for the hereafter.
-He was known as the poet of the blue flower, a symbol of romantic yearning from Novalis's unfinished Novel Heinrich von Ofterdingen that became an key emblem for German Romanticism.
+He was known as the poet of the "blue flower", a symbol of romantic yearning from Novalis's unfinished novel Heinrich von Ofterdingen that became a key emblem for German Romanticism.
 His fellow Jena Romantics, such as Friedrich Schlegel, Tieck, and Schleiermacher, also describe him as a poet who dreamt of a spiritual world beyond this one.
-Novalis's diagnosis of tuberculosis, which was known as the white plague, contributed to his romantic reputation.
+Novalis's diagnosis of tuberculosis, which was known as the "white plague", contributed to his romantic reputation.
 Because Sophie von Kühn was also thought to have died from tuberculosis, Novalis became the poet of the blue flower who was reunited with his beloved through the death of the white plague.

 The image of Novalis as romantic poet became enormously popular.
 When Novalis's biography by his long-time friend August Cölestin Just was published in 1815, Just was criticized for misrepresenting Novalis's poetic nature because he had written that Novalis was also a hard-working mine inspector and magistrate.
 Even the literary critic Thomas Carlyle, whose essay on Novalis played a major role in introducing him to the English-speaking world and took Novalis's philosophical relationship to Fichte and Kant seriously, emphasized Novalis as a mystic poet in the style of Dante.
 The author and theologian George MacDonald, who translated Novalis's Hymns to the Night in 1897 into English, also understood him as a mystic poet.